phalcon/incubator/README.md

 Phalcon is a web framework delivered as a C extension providing high performance and lower resource consumption.

-This is a repository to publish/share/experiment with new adapters, prototypes or functionality that potentially can be incorporated to the C-framework.
+This is a repository to publish/share/experiment with new adapters, prototypes or functionality that can potentially be incorporated into the framework.

-Also we welcome submissions from the community of snippets that could extend the framework more.

 The code in this repository is written in PHP.